-In this easy-to-follow tutorial we’re going to show you how to install and manage UFW (Uncomplicated Firewall) on Raspberry Pi.
+In this easy-to-follow tutorial, we will show you how to install and manage UFW (Uncomplicated Firewall) on Raspberry Pi.

 The level of security you need for your Raspberry Pi will strongly depend on how you plan to use it.
-When your Raspberry Pi is connected to the internet, the minimum security step you should take is to ensure that only ports that you absolutely require to be open are open.
+For example, when your Raspberry Pi is connected to the internet, you should take the minimum security step to ensure that only the ports you require to be open are open!

-A firewall is a piece of software that monitors incoming and outcoming network traffic.
+A firewall is a software that monitors incoming and outcoming network traffic.
 It can then allow, reject or drop traffic.
-Without a firewall, your Raspberry Pi is functional and connected, but it can be made more secure with firewall which will only allow the types of traffic you permit.

 Installing a Firewall on the Raspberry Pi

-iptables has a relatively complex syntax, using UFW to perform its configuration is a useful alternative without skimping on security.
+iptables has a relatively complex syntax, using UFW to perform its configuration is a helpful alternative without skimping on security.

 sudo apt update sudo apt full-upgrade